Particle variational message passing

 Figure 1

-We could several variational methods that could be understood as using empirical CDFs to do message passing; one obvious candidate is Stein variational gradient descent message passing which constructs the ensemble by solving an optimisation problem.
-Another might Ensemble Kalman filtering, which uses a stochastic perturbation of a fixed population to find the posterior.
+We could use several variational methods that could be understood as using empirical CDFs to do message passing; one obvious candidate is Stein variational gradient descent message passing, which constructs the ensemble by solving an optimisation problem.
+Another might be Ensemble Kalman filtering, which uses a stochastic perturbation of a fixed population to find the posterior.
 That would be Gaussian Ensemble Belief Propagation.

 This page is about the particle filter analogue, which would use an importance sampling-like update.
 How does that work?
 TBD